 We are Diamondback's primary provider of midstream gathering and water-related services and are integral to Diamondback's strategy of being a premier, low-cost, high-growth operator that can grow production at industry leading rates within cash flow.
-We have Dedicated Acreage that spans a total of approximately 423,000 gross acres across all service lines on Diamondback's core leasehold in the Permian (a total of approximately 217,000 gross acres in the Midland Basin and a total of approximately 206,000 gross acres in the Delaware Basin).
+We have Dedicated Acreage that spans a total of approximately 426,000 gross acres across all service lines on Diamondback's core leasehold in the Permian (a total of approximately 222,000 gross acres in the Midland Basin and a total of approximately 204,000 gross acres in the Delaware Basin).
 We entered into commercial agreements with Diamondback that have initial terms ending in 2034.
 The fees charged under these agreements are based on market prevailing rates at the time of their implementation with annual escalators (subject to potential adjustment by regulators).
 These fixed-fee contracts, along with Diamondback's strong well economics, extensive horizontal drilling inventory and low-cost operating model, minimize our direct exposure to commodity prices while providing us with stable and predictable cash flow over the long-term.
 In February 2019, we acquired a 10% equity interest in the EPIC project and a 10% equity interest in the Gray Oak project.
-Our total capital commitment with respect to our 10% interest in the EPIC project is currently anticipated to be approximately \$118.8 million, which includes \$34.1 million paid as part of the option exercise price.
-Our total capital commitment with respect to our 10% interest in the Gray Oak project is currently anticipated to be approximately \$126.5 million, which includes \$81.3 million paid as part of our acquisition cost for this interest and \$33.0 million and \$12.5 million contributed in March 2019 and April 2019, respectively, in respect of our equity interests on the EPIC and Gray Oak projects are expected to provide us with a steady, oil-weighted cash flow stream.
-These pipelines will also provide Diamondback with long-term long-haul transportation capacity for a portion of its Delaware and Midland Basin crud
+Our total capital commitment with respect to our 10% interest in the EPIC project is currently anticipated to be approximately \$122.8 million, which includes \$34.1 million paid as part of the option exercise price and \$0.5 million and \$37.5 million contributed in March 2019 and April 2019, respectively, in respect of our equity interest.
+Our total capital commitment with respect to our 10% interest in the Gray Oak project is currently anticipated to be approximately \$126.8 million, which includes \$81.3 million paid as part of our acquisition cost for this interest and \$33.0 million contributed in March 2019 in respect of our equity interest.
+Once these pipelines are operational, our equity interests in the EPIC and Gray Oak projects are expected to provide us with a steady, oil-weighted cash flow stream.
+We anticipate that each of the EPIC and Gray Oak pipelines will begin interim operations in the second half of 2019, and commence full commercial operations in the first quarter of 2020.
+These pipelines will also provide Diamondback with long-term long-haul transportation capacity for a portion of its Delaware and Midland Basin crude oil production.